ultravideo/uvgComm/BUILDING.md

 Open the CMakeLists.txt file with Qt Creator and wait for the CMake to run (output seen in the `General Messages`-tab).
 After CMake has finished, you can build Kvazzup.
 It will take a while to compile all the dependencies, and you may check the progress in `Compiler Output`-tab.
 Sometimes the build may result in error if the CMake is run at the same time as build, but rerunning the build should solve the issue.

-To deploy the built Kvazzup as a binary, you only need to modify the `Projects -> Build Settings -> Build Steps` to include install.
+To deploy the built Kvazzup as a binary along with everything needed to run it, you only need to modify the `Projects -> Build Settings -> Build Steps` to include install.
 This will install Kvazzup to location indicated by the `CMAKE_INSTALL_PREFIX`-variable along with all necessary libraries and assets.

 **Option 2: CMake**